inaos/iron-array-python/doc/array-API-divergences.md

 Broadcasting between arrays is not supported since the operands must have the same shape.
 The only exception to this rule is when one of the operands is a scalar, in which case it is promoted to the shape of the other array operand.

-Type promotion rules do not exist since the operands must have the same dtype.
-The only exception to this rule is when one of the operands is a scalar, in which case it is casted to the dtype of the other array operand.
+Type promotion rules do not follow the standard since the operands must have the same dtype (**could be implemented**).
+The only exception to this rule is when one of the operand is a scalar, in which case it is casted to the dtype of the other array operand.

 The behaviour in special cases may also differ from the array API standard.